Published on

 Step 3.
 Go to the Settings;

 Step 4.
-Find Android Auto and tap on the item;
+Find Android Auto and select it;

 Step 5.
 Tap the "Uninstall" button.